trothr/nord/doc/xmasgift.md

 If for some reason a host is down or decommissioned, substitute “www” for that hostname.

-Latest news is at the top of the deck.
+Latest news is at the top of this deck.

-2018-January
+* 2018-January

+Moved all documentation from Google Drive to GitHub.

-2015-December
+* 2015-December

 Finally actually announced the availability of NORDAUTO EXEC and friends.
 This follows months of periodic review and updates to the NORD system.

-2014-December
+* 2014-December

 NORDAUTO EXEC and supporting files (be sure to get CURL REXX) This script runs in CMS, pulls down a kernel and memory based root FS.
 Boots in under 15 seconds, gets the guest on the net and ready to run ‘nordinstboot’ and/or ‘nordinstroot’ if you wish.

-2013-December
+* 2013-December

 CD0.iso
 This CD image has the “rootstrap” packages for I386, S390, and PPC.